agrc/gis.utah.gov/data/gis-data-sharing/index.md

 ![Boundaries]({{"/images/front-page/90x90_voter_precincts.png" | prepend:site.baseurl}})
 {: .pull-right}

-Municipal boundary changes should be submitted to the Lieutenant Governor's office.
+County and Municipal boundary changes should be submitted to the Lieutenant Governor's office and follow the requirements in state code.
 More information can be found on the [Utah Lieutenant Governor Municipal Certifications](https://municert.utah.gov/) website.

 ### [**Building Footprints**]({{"/data/location/building-footprint/" | prepend:site.baseurl}} "Building Footprints page")